ishagupta0103/filesystem__oraganizer/README.md

 # Working
 In your terminal-

-Type {oggy help} to see the commands of this application
+Type `oggy help` to see the commands of this application

-Type {oggy organize "dirPath"} to organize the folder with path as "dirPath"
+Type `oggy organize "dirPath"` to organize the folder with path as "dirPath"

-Type {oggy tree "dirPath"} to see the contents of the folder with path as "dirPath" in tree like format
+Type `oggy tree "dirPath"` to see the contents of the folder with path as "dirPath" in tree like format